f5devcentral/nginx_microservices_march_labs/one/content.md

 At this point, you should see the app.

+**Note:** If you are in the F5 Unified Demo Framework (UDF), use the Podinfo access method to view the app.

 ![The podinfo welcome page](assets/podinfo.png)

-**Note**: if you are using the F5 Unified Demo Framework (UDF) you will need run the following command to verify that podinfo is working.
 ```bash
 $ minikube service --all
 😿  service default/kubernetes has no node port